kmehltretter82/frama-c-linux/KERNEL.md

    are in place; object, ownership, concurrency, and architecture models are ongoing.
 5. Implement and validate the `ERR_PTR` checker.
-The first rule and historical replay are complete; precise full-translation-unit entry and API modeling remain.
+The first rule and historical replay are complete, including a tracked bounded scenario over the complete Open vSwitch translation unit.
+General entry and kernel API modeling remain.
-6. Expand the corpus by subsystem and architecture without relaxing the unmodified-source rule.
-Open vSwitch is the first networking target and ARM64 is the second architecture; RISC-V and broader subsystem coverage remain.
+6. Expand next into ARM64 KVM without relaxing the unmodified-source rule, first measuring representative host and hypervisor C files and then adding bounded bug scenarios.
+RISC-V and broader subsystem coverage follow.